oucxlw/Alert-signal-detector-and-separator/README.md

 - Firebase

 ## License and Citation
-The codes are licensed under MIT license.
+The codes are licensed under open-source MIT license.

 For any utilization of the code content of this repository, one of the following books needs to get cited by the user:

 - G. S. Bhat, N. Shankar and I. M. S. Panahi, "Design and Integration of Alert Signal Detector and Separator for Hearing Aid Applications," in IEEE Access, vol. 8, pp. 106296-106309, 2020, doi: 10.1109/ACCESS.2020.2999546.

 ## Disclaimer
-This work was supported in part by the National Institute of the Deafness and Other Communication Disorders (NIDCD) of the National

-Institutes of Health (NIH) under Award 1R01DC015430-04.
+This work was supported in part by the National Institute of the Deafness and Other Communication Disorders (NIDCD) of the National Institutes of Health (NIH) under Award 1R01DC015430-04.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH